dhis2/dhis2-releases/releases/2.43/tracker-performance.md

 p95 values come from [`gstat`](https://github.com/dhis2/gatling-statistics) over each run's `simulation.csv`; see [its percentile note](https://github.com/dhis2/gatling-statistics#percentiles) for why these will not exactly match the Gatling HTML report.
 All p95 values are in milliseconds.
 Throughput (req/s) and request counts are computed from `simulation.csv`.

-A cell shows `-` when every iteration of that scenario KO'd at the 60s Gatling timeout, leaving no successful samples for a percentile.
+`gstat` computes percentiles over **all** request rows (OK and KO together), matching the Gatling HTML report.
+A cell shows `-` when every iteration KO'd at the 60s timeout.
+Cells near 60,000 ms reflect timeout artifacts, not server response time; per-section KO totals call out which rows are affected.

 All percentage deltas in this document use `(new − old) / old`.
 In column headers like "2.43 vs 2.42", the first version is `new` and the second is `old` (baseline).
 Positive throughput deltas mean faster; negative p95 deltas mean faster.